Twalord/PykeBot2/README.md

 The file must contain nothing else but the token and have no file ending.
 Start PykeBot2 via `python main.py` in a terminal.

+### Optional: Toornament API token
+PykeBot2 supports using the Toornament API instead of the standard HTML scraper.
+For this a valid Toornament API token is required, which officially be acquired over the process described [here](https://developer.toornament.com/v2/overview/get-started).
+The token must be placed in a filed called `ToornamentToken` in the project root, similar to the Discord token.

 ## How to use
 PykeBot2 can be added to one or multiple Discord server but it also accepts direct messages.
 PykeBot2 ignores all messages that do not start with `.pb`.